clearhaus/applepaymerchant/README.md

 testing an Apple Pay payment processing gateway.
 It charges 1DKK, approximately 0.156$ on a provided Apple Pay card.

+Note that no payment processing is performed, so no actual charges will be added to the card.

 This setup requires you to set up a forward from your Apple Pay website, with a valid SSL certificate, to this container.
 By default port 8080 is used.